mananahmed/syllabi/cc2.md

 ### To Be Read during the Break
 Please read these two essays over the break; and post your response to them in Piazza.
 Our first class will be a discussion of these essays.
 They are available in CW/Files&Resources.

-* Arundhati Roy, "Capitalism: A Ghost Story" (2014)
+* Arundhuti Roy, Capitalism: A Ghost Story (2012)
-* Nancy Scheper-Hughes, "Ishi's Brain, Ishi's Ashes: Anthropology and Genocide" *Anthropology Today*, Vol. 17, No. 1 (Feb., 2001), pp. 12-18 (1998) and [UC Berkeley looks back on dark history, abuse of Yahi man 106 years later](http://www.dailycal.org/2017/09/01/uc-berkeley-looks-back-on-dark-history-abuse-of-yahi-man-106-years-later/) and see the continuous ways in which "Ishi" body is [still being put to use](https://hyperallergic.com/397995/wax-cylinder-optical-scanning-uc-berkeley/)
+* Daniel Macmillen Voskoboynik, To fix the climate crisis, we must face up to our imperial past (2018)

 ### Assessments